adityas0204/fullstack-open/notes/part2 - Communicating with server/d altering data in server.md

 - An error message is shown, and the faulty note is removed from the notes state
   - note removed using `filter` method
-- We will learn better way to show messages to user later in the course
+- We will learn a better way to show messages to user later in the course